ocaml-sf/ocaml-sf-website/src/about-us.md

 consiting of representants of each of our sponsors -- see how to [become a sponsor](/becoming-a-sponsor).

-Magali Fitzgibbon and Norma Caillot, employees of the INRIA Foundation, provide the administrative and legal support that make our actions possible.
+Blandine Bussière and Le Thi Thanh Tam, employees of the INRIA Foundation, provide the administrative and legal support that make our actions possible.